find your perfect postgrad program

 If you are a UK national who does not meet the normal residence conditions, you may be eligible to apply for funding under one of the conditions below.

-• UK national or family member of such who is temporary absent from the UK and/or Scotland who is living outside the EU, EEA or Switzerland
+- UK national or family member of such who is temporarily absent from the UK and/or Scotland and is living outside the EU, EEA or Switzerland

 To be eligible to apply for full support to study a course of higher education in the UK, you must meet the following conditions:

-• Prior to living elsewhere in the EU, EEA or Switzerland you were a UK national or person with settled status in the UK or the family member (visit section 11 for more information) of a UK national, and
+- Prior to living elsewhere in the EU, EEA or Switzerland you were a UK national or person with settled status in the UK or the family member of a UK national, and

 If you are a UK national who lives in the EEA or Switzerland and you have never lived in the UK, visit the EU Tuition Fee Loan page for help with your eligibility to funding and instructions on how to apply.